Why I Stopped Intermittent Fasting

 You can check out several of the studies I’m referring to below.

-Men are very different than women in many ways, but especially when it comes to hormones and the way they process stress in the body.
+Men are different than women in many ways, especially when it comes to hormones and the way they process stress in the body.

 I am very much into ancestral living.
-I think we can gain a lot of wisdom and knowledge by learning about how our ancestors lived hundreds of years ago.
+Learning about how our ancestors lived hundreds of years ago can yield a great deal of wisdom and knowledge.

-Many intermittent fasting advocates will argue that our ancestors were inadvertently practicing intermittent fasting due to less access to food, and therefore, we can benefit from it.
+Many intermittent fasting advocates will argue that our ancestors inadvertently practiced intermittent fasting due to less access to food, and therefore, we can benefit from it.

 But I personally don’t believe that.

-Men may have gone for prolonged periods of time without eating due to the fact that they were typically hunter-gatherers.
-Men more than likely would spend long periods of time not eating while they were hunting and gathering food for their families.
+Men may have gone for prolonged periods without eating because they were typically hunter-gatherers.
+Men would likely spend long periods of time not eating while hunting and gathering food for their families.

 Their bodies are built very differently from women’s, and their physiology would actually be able to handle that.